Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 end
 ```

 The `create` method creates a new instance of the Todo model and saves it to the database.
 The `description` attribute is set to the value of the `description` field in the form.
 The `params` method returns a hash of the form data.
-The hash looks like this.
+The hash looks like this:

 ```ruby
 {